 And that brings up a question I’m often asked: What’s the most ideal way to store these liquids in the freezer?

-And if you’re trying to avoid excessive use of plastic in the home, glass mason jars are a great, inexpensive option that you likely already have around.
+If you’re trying to avoid excessive use of plastic in the home, glass mason jars are a great reusable option that you likely already have around.
+You can freeze liquids in mason jars and store them for several months in the freezer.

 The purpose of the freeze-fill line is to indicate the maximum amount of liquid you can safely store in your jar without risking a cracked jar when the contents freeze and expand.